Shreveport 59 Below average

 What's it like Living in Shreveport?

-Shreveport is a mid-sized city located in the state of Louisiana.
-The city has a population of 189,890 people.
+Shreveport, Louisiana is a medium-sized city with a population of 197,125 residents.
 Shreveport is mostly populated by White (37%) and Black or African American (57%) ethnic groups.
-Shreveport is very likely to be a great place to live for singles as only 46%, of the population (over fifteen) are classified as married.
+All the single ladies and all the single fellas might want to take notice as only 46% of the Shreveport population is married.
 If you prefer shorter commutes, living in Shreveport will be a delight.
 With an average one-way commute time of just 19 minutes, traveling to and from work is notably more convenient than the national average, which stands at 26 minutes.

 Best Places to Live in and Around Shreveport